heidricha/git-doc/README.md

 git config --global http.proxy "http://10.232.127.19:3128"
 ```

-To remove settings use --unset, like
+To remove settings use --unset:
 ```
 git config --global --unset http.proxy
 ```
 ### Git server access / authentication
-Git server is a hub for the developers as spokes, handles users/groups/access rights and additional stuff, like Wiki, tickets, pull requests (see later), UI for many operation steps.
+Git server is kind of a hub for common access, handles users/groups/access rights and additional stuff, like Wiki, tickets, pull requests (see later), UI for many operation steps.
 Uses "bare" repository, no working copy (files) just the .git dir with the snapshots and related stuff.

 Popular server side web UIs: